Collapse of Dense Retrievers: Short, Early, and Literal Biases Outranking Factual Evidence

 \section{Abstract}

 Dense retrieval models are commonly used in Information Retrieval (IR) applications, such as Retrieval-Augmented Generation (RAG).
-Since they often serve as the first step in these systems, their robustness is critical to avoid failures.
-In this work, by repurposing a relation extraction dataset (e.g. Re-DocRED), we design controlled experiments to quantify the impact of heuristic biases, such as favoring shorter documents, in retrievers like Dragon+ and Contriever.
-Our findings reveal significant vulnerabilities: retrievers often rely on superficial patterns like \textit{over-prioritizing document beginnings, shorter documents, repeated entities, and literal matches}.
-Additionally, they tend to overlook whether the document contains the query's answer.
-Notably, \textit{when multiple biases combine, models exhibit catastrophic performance degradation}, selecting the answer-containing document in less than 3\% of cases over a synthetic biased document without the answer.
-Furthermore, we show that \textit{these biases have direct consequences for downstream applications like RAG}, where retrieval-preferred documents can mislead LLMs, resulting in a 34\% performance drop than not providing any documents at all. \footnote{ {$\bm{\ast}$}\,Code and benchmark dataset are available at \href{https://huggingface.co/datasets/mohsenfayyaz/ColDeR}{https://huggingface.co/datasets/mohsenfayyaz/ColDeR}.}
+Since they often serve as the first step in these systems, their robustness is critical to avoid downstream failures.
+In this work, we repurpose a relation extraction dataset (e.g., Re-DocRED) to design controlled experiments that quantify the impact of heuristic biases, such as a preference for shorter documents, on retrievers like Dragon+ and Contriever.
+We uncover major vulnerabilities, showing \textit{retrievers favor shorter documents, early positions, repeated entities, and literal matches}, all while ignoring the answer's presence!
+Notably, when multiple biases combine, models exhibit catastrophic performance degradation, selecting the answer-containing document in less than 10\% of cases over a synthetic biased document without the answer.
+Furthermore, we show that \textit{these biases have direct consequences for downstream applications like RAG}, where retrieval-preferred documents can mislead LLMs, resulting in a 34\% performance drop than providing no documents at all. (\href{https://huggingface.co/datasets/mohsenfayyaz/ColDeR}{Dataset \& Leaderboard})\footnote{ {$\bm{\ast}$}\,Code and benchmark dataset are available at \href{https://huggingface.co/datasets/mohsenfayyaz/ColDeR}{https://huggingface.co/datasets/mohsenfayyaz/ColDeR}.}